How to claim SR&ED in Canada — the 7 steps, and whether you need a consultant

 Common review triggers:

 How to prepare: Organize all contemporaneous documentation by project before the review begins.
 Have your technical leads available for interviews.
 Prepare a project summary that walks the reviewer through each project's uncertainty, investigation, and advancement.
-Respond to all CRA requests within the specified timeframe.
-Reviews typically take 2-6 months.
+Respond to CRA requests within the stated window.
+A reviewed claim is generally processed within about 180 days rather than the usual 60.

 Step 7: Receive Your Refund